Genentech/Islander/README.md

 }
 ```

+---

 ### Usage

 We include scripts to reproduce the results in the <a href="scripts/">scripts</a> folder.
-You can also follow the step-by-step instructions:
+You can also follow the step-by-step instructions below:

 **Step 0**: Set up the environment.